 BIP uses Open Civic Data Identifiers to tie candidates and contests to the electoral districts where they will appear on the ballot.
 This allows BIP to provide only ballot information relevant to a voter’s address and helps us make sure that our data can be easily integrated with other civic datasets.

 What existing standards is BIP data compatible with?

 As of 2016, BIP data is available in XML format compliant with the Voting Information Project specification.

 What is the best way to access BIP data?

 During election time, the best way to freely access BIP data tied to address is via the Google Voting Information Tool.

 If you have a project where the API doesn’t meet your needs, you may be able to license our data directly.
-501(c)3 non-profits and startups with annual revenue under $2m are eligible to license most data for free.
+501(c)3 non-profits, journalists, and startups with annual revenue under $2m are eligible to license most data for free.
 All other organizations are subject to a licensing fee.
 CTCL maintains a commitment to nonpartisanship in all our work.
 As such, our datasets are made available to organizations of any tax status or political affiliation who agree to our pricing and usage guidelines.